Makarska: Government and politics

 The mayor of Makarska is Zoran Paunović (SDP).
 He was confirmed as mayor on 30 May 2021 winning 59.85% of the vote (2021 Croatian local elections, second round).
 The deputy mayor (vice mayor) is Antonia Radić Brkan (Ind.).

 The City Council is composed of 15 representatives.
 The last elections were held on 16 May 2017 (2021 Croatian local elections).
 The two largest parties in the city assembly are SDP with 7 members and HDZ with 5 members.

 Climate and vegetation

 Makarska experiences a hot-summer Mediterranean climate (Köppen climate classification: Csa).
 Winters are warm and wet, while summers are hot and dry.
 In summer, daytime temperatures are around 30 °C, often around 35 °C, and nighttime temperatures are around 25 °C. Winter temperatures are mostly from 10 to 15 during the day, and from 6 to 10 °C at night.
 Makarska is one of the warmest towns in Croatia.

+Since records began in 1981, the highest temperature recorded at the local weather station at an elevation of 50 m was 39.7 C, on 9 August 2017.
+The coldest temperature was -5.5 C, on 7 January 2017.

 Vegetation is the evergreen Mediterranean type, and subtropical flora (palm-trees, agaves, cacti) grow in the town and its surroundings.